ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorization object is implicitly tied to the account key used to sign the request.

-When a client receives an order from the server, it downloads the authorization resources by sending GET requests to the indicated URLs.
+When a client receives an order from the server in reply to a new order request, it downloads the authorization resources by sending GET requests to the indicated URLs.
 If the client initiates authorization using a request to the new authorization resource, it will have already received the pending authorization object in the response to that request.

 ~~~~~~~~~~
 GET /acme/authz/1234 HTTP/1.1